Insight on the News

-Insight on the News (also called Insight) was an American conservative print and online news magazine.
-It was owned by News World Communications, an international media conglomerate founded by Unification movement founder Sun Myung Moon, which at the time owned The Washington Times, United Press International, and several newspapers in Japan, South Korea, Africa, and South America.
+Insight on the News, also called Insight, was an American conservative print and online news magazine.
+It was owned by News World Communications, an international media conglomerate founded by Unification movement founder Sun Myung Moon, which at the time owned The Washington Times, United Press International, and several newspapers in Africa, Japan, and South America.
 Insight's reporting sometimes resulted in journalistic controversy.